MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal.md

 When a room is enrolled, you are indicating that you want to receive notifications for changes in room telemetry.
 There are occasions when a particular device or peripheral is in a known state where you do not want tickets or notifications generated.
 Using the Suppress ticket functionality will silence any notification about that particular signal.
 When you are ready for the service to monitor and notify you about that signal, simply unsuppress the individual signal.

 **Active Ticket Category Expansion**
 Under each ticket category, any active or latest resolved ticket will be displayed along with the severity and when the ticket was last updated.
-By clicking on the expansion arrow, all tickets will appear with an active link to the ticket information.
+By selecting on the expansion arrow, all tickets will appear with an active link to the ticket information.

 ## Active Ticket: Overview